 - Capacity building within countries

-- Development of expanded Report Cards inclusive of special populations
+- Development of expanded Report Cards inclusive of under-represented, marginalized, or vulnerable populations

 - National conferences organized for the release of a Report Card

-- Development of government policy that promotes physical activity
+- Development of policy that promotes physical activity

 - Research recognition